On the numerically and cohomologically trivial automorphisms of elliptic surfaces II: $\chi(S)>0$: Introduction

-\begin{convention} Throughout the paper, we work with algebraic surfaces over the complex numbers, although our constructions work over arbitrary fields as long as the characteristic does not divide the group order.
+\begin{convention} Throughout the paper, with the exception of subsections 2.1-2.3, we work with algebraic surfaces $S$ over the complex numbers, although our constructions work over arbitrary fields as long as the characteristic does not divide the group order.

 Root lattices are assumed to be negative definite, and $\sim$ is meant to indicate numerical equivalence of divisors.

 \end{convention}